How to tell a nosy roommate to step off

 There also may be ways in which you and your best friends act clique-y — creating a situation in which your suitemate's gotta beg for information or say rude things so as to act as though she really doesn't like you.
 Showing some interest in her life and picking some comfortable topics to talk with her about might go a long way in satiating her thirst for information and to be involved.
 It's difficult and draining, but if you and your friends make a concerted, honest effort to be more inclusive of your suitemate, perhaps she will lay off a bit.

 What bothers you the most about your suitemate's behavior?
 Her desire to be included in your activities?
 Her tendency to gossip?
 Comments she's made that seem tactless?
 Of course, the responsibility doesn't lie completely with you.
 Your suitemate also needs to adjust her behavior.
 How do you tell her this?
 Coming right out and reading her a laundry list of her annoying behaviors probably won't be very effective.
-For some people, simple, consistent messages work.
+For some people, simple, consistent messages typically work.
 For example, one of you can take her aside and quietly explain, in private, that it hurts you to hear her say things about your friend and that you'd really appreciate it if she'd try to be more understanding.
 The key here is being clear and yet sensitive.

 If the more subtle approaches are ineffective, you may need to sit down with her and simply explain how her comments and behavior make you feel.
 While it may be tempting, avoid the urge to confront your suitemate all together, ranting about all the things she's said that piss you and your friends off.
 Make sure to give her a chance to respond, and keep an open mind — she may have no idea that she's getting on your nerves.
 Also, make sure you don't model gossiping by disappearing into one of your rooms, without her, and whispering about all of her personality flaws.